SABIRAMA’S COOKING CLASS

 Sabirama Cooking Class is tremendous value for money at just $45 a person and highly recommended for its diverse showcase of Vietnamese life from market to river to kitchen.
 And, as you get to do most of the work in the kitchen, whether it be frying squid and prawns, julienning green mango, blending sweet and sour fish sauce or making your own rice paper from the get go, you have all the fun and really learn first-hand the rudiments of Vietnamese cuisine.

 Sabirama Cooking Class is an experience that will live with you long after you’ve slept off the sumptuous feast.
-To book click on the pic above.
+To book click on the pic above or use the form below.